West Coast Wilderness Trail: Economic impact

-The cost of the project is NZ$8.6million, which has been shared between the government's cycle trail fund (part of government's tourism budget) and Development West Coast.
+The cost of the project is NZ$8.6 million, which has been shared between the government's cycle trail fund (part of the government's tourism budget) and Development West Coast.
 Future maintenance costs are the responsibility of the two district councils involved, Grey District in the north and Westland District in the south.
 Annual maintenance budgets of NZ$30k and NZ$70k have been set by Grey and Westland Districts, respectively.
 One of the overall objectives of the New Zealand Cycle Trail project is "breathing new life into dying towns".

 As of 2015, there are about 8,000 annual track users.
 Westland District expects 10,000 users in 2016, and 15,000 annual users within a few years.
 The West Coast is facing hard economic times, with the Pike River Mine disaster having taken its toll by not just having lost many lives, but also the closure of that mine.
 World coal prices are declining, and state coal miner Solid Energy was put into voluntary administration in August 2015.
 Many hotels and pubs on the coast are struggling, and some have recently been closed.
 An exception is the Kumara's Theatre Royal Hotel from 1876, which changed owners in 2010 and has been fully restored in anticipation of trade from the cycle trail.

 Another staging point for the cycle trail is Cowboy Paradise inland from Lake Kaniere.
 Initially built for corporate functions and adventure events like pistol shooting, their market is changing quickly towards cycle tourism.
 The owner, beef farmer Mike Milne, said in 2015:

 I think this beast, this cycle way, is exceeding anybody's expectations of what it possibly could have done.
 Which is a good thing for the community and a good thing for the businesses along the way.

 The official opening of the cycle trail coincided with other events that put international attention to the West Coast.
 First, Eleanor Catton's book The Luminaries, which is set on the West Coast during the time of the gold rush, won the 2013 Man Booker Prize.
 Then, Lonely Planet included the West Coast as one of the world's top 10 regions for tourists to visit in the following year.
 When the trail was opened soon after, international media picked up on this and included the West Coast Wilderness Trail in its reporting.